-- People with a history of severe allergic reaction to a flu vaccine or a vaccine component other than egg
+- People with a history of severe allergic reactions to a flu vaccine or a vaccine component other than egg.

-- Some but not all people who’ve previously developed Guillain-Barré syndrome within six weeks after getting a flu vaccine
+- Some but not all people who’ve previously developed Guillain-Barré syndrome within six weeks after receiving a flu vaccine.

 These two populations shouldn’t write off flu protection altogether.
 Doctors may opt to use preventive antiviral drugs instead.
-Aside from these specific instances, the CDC’s Kelly says that everyone over 6 months old should get the flu vaccine, particularly high-risk populations, including children younger than 5, adults 65 and older, pregnant women, residents of nursing homes or long-term care facilities, people with severe obesity, American Indians and Alaska Natives, and people who have certain medical conditions, such as chronic asthma or heart problems.
+Aside from these specific instances, the CDC’s Kelly says that everyone over 6 months old should get the flu vaccine, particularly members of high-risk populations, including children under 5, adults 65 and older, pregnant women, residents of nursing homes or long-term care facilities, people with severe obesity, American Indians and Alaska Natives, and people who have certain medical conditions, such as chronic asthma or heart disease.

 How long is flu season?

-So when should you get a flu shot?
+So when should you get the flu vaccine?

 Where should you get vaccinated?

-Primary care doctors generally administer flu shots in their offices, and many employers, schools and drug stores offer them as well.
+Primary care doctors generally administer flu shots in their offices, and many employers, schools and pharmacies offer them as well.
 If you need help finding a shot spot, the CDC recommends vaccinefinder.org.

-Is there any reason to fear the vaccine might run out?
+Is there any chance the vaccine will run out?